Nifallu/BnBSoloProject/README.md

 ## Features

+## Database Schema
+![db-schema] [db-schema]: /images/airbnb_dbdiagram.png

 ### User Authentication/Authorization
 Sign Up & Log In: Users can securely sign up for a new account or log in with existing credentials.
 Authentication & Authorization: Certain endpoints require authentication and authorization to access, ensuring data security.

 ### Spots Management
 View All Spots: Users can view all available spots without authentication.
 View User's Spots: Authenticated users can view spots they own.
 Spot Details: Users can view detailed information about a specific spot.
 Create, Edit & Delete Spots: Authenticated users can create new spots, edit existing ones, and delete spots they own.
 Reviews
 View Reviews by User: Authenticated users can view reviews written by them.
 View Reviews by Spot: Users can view reviews associated with a specific spot.
 Create, Edit & Delete Reviews: Authenticated users can leave reviews for spots, edit their reviews, and delete their reviews.

 ## Installation
 To run the project locally, follow these steps:

 Clone the repository.
 Install dependencies: npm install.
 Start the development server: npm start.
 Open your browser and navigate to localhost.

 ## Technologies Used
 Frontend: React
 Backend: Express.js
 Database: PostgreSQL
 Authentication: JWT Tokens
 Authorization: Role-based access control

 ## Future Features
 Bookings: Allows users to book a spot.
 Image Uploads: Allow users to upload images for their spots and reviews.
 Search Functionality: Implement search functionality to find spots based on various criteria.
 Messaging System: Enable communication between users for inquiries and bookings.
 Payment Integration: Integrate payment methods for booking spots.
 User Profiles: Allow users to create and manage their profiles with additional information.